Haseena Parkar: Development and Production

-Development and filming
+Principal photography began in October 2016 with the song "Bantai" and was completed in 10 months.

-Filming commenced with the shoot of the song "Bantai".
+Release

-The official teaser of the film was launched on 14 June 2017, and the official trailer of the film was launched on 18 August 2017.
+The official teaser of the film was launched on 14 June 2017.
+The film went into promotions in August 2017 and the official trailer of the film was launched on 18 August 2017.

-The movie was initially planned to be released on 14 July 2017, clashing with Anurag Basu's Jagga Jasoos.
+The movie was initially to be released on 14 July 2017, clashing with Anurag Basu's Jagga Jasoos.
 It was then delayed to 18 August 2017, clashing with Bareilly Ki Barfi.
-On 9 August, the producers of the film finalised the initial date of release as 22 September 2017, when it clashed with Sanjay Dutt and Aditi Rao Hydari starrer Omung Kumar's Bhoomi and Rajkumar Rao's movie, Newton.
+On 9 August, the producers of the film finalised the date of theatrical release as 22 September 2017, when it clashed with Sanjay Dutt and Aditi Rao Hydari starrer Omung Kumar's Bhoomi and Rajkumar Rao's movie, Newton.

 Reception

 As of 6 October 2017, the film had collected est. ₹2.65 crore.
 It grossed a total of ₹9.06 crore during its run against the budget of ₹18 crore and was declared a "disaster".

 Critical reception

 Renuka Vyavahare of The Times of India gave the movie 2 out of 5 stars, stating, "The crime drama fails to offer an insight into Haseena's life".
 Syed Firdaus Ashraf from Rediff.com gave the movie 2.0/5 stars, stating, "Shraddha Kapoor tries hard to rescue the film.
 Shraddha Kapoor deglamorizes herself to get into the character and her sincerity as an actress reflects throughout the movie.
 It has all the ingredients to make it a blockbuster."